An essay by Ken Wear posted 11-11-04

 The world honors and rewards many facets of giftedness: the powerful muscles or dexterity or endurance of athleticism; the color or depth perception of visual artists; the tonal perception of instrumental musicians or the vocal quality of song; the acute sensitivity of taste and smell in the culinary arts; the power of observation and ability to mimic of the actor; . . .
 All of these are gifts in the sense a person possesses the relevant traits to an uncommon degree.
 Yet we have difficulty describing giftedness and in enumerating its various forms.
 Probably the best we can do is expose each youngster to a full range of interests to let him learn where his talents and interests shine.1 To view footnote, click here

 I do not challenge the need to indoctrinate each student in a basic sense of values, in an orderly acceptance of the environment in which he chances to be placed, and in possibilities for his own advancement by his own efforts.
+There must always be balance between needs of the student and the needs of society.
 But I also understand the value to society of motivating and nurturing each youngster to a performance consonant with his innate abilities and peculiarities.
-It is this need to which this epistle is addressed.
+It is this need in the area of intellectual giftedness to which this epistle is addressed.

-Yes, preparation.
+Preparation.
 Innate gift is not enough; it must be recognized, encouraged, developed, applied.
 And it is during the formative years of schooling that we become aware of our gifts and the gifts of others and undertake, as best we can, to make something of them.
 We can ill afford, because of backwardnesses in our educational systems, to waste this one resource above all resources that holds promise for the future of our species.
-We must aggressively seek to identify those possessing various abilities to an outstanding degree and actively encourage them in developing their unique qualities to the extent their innate abilities permit.
+We must aggressively seek to identify those possessing various abilities to an outstanding degree and actively encourage them, within the bounds of developing the whole person, in developing their unique qualities to the extent their innate abilities permit.
 The future of our kind demands it.

 I cannot overemphasize the uniqueness of the individual, the peculiarities in his sets of natural endowments.
 Occasionally a musical prodigy will arise and receive notice and acclaim, even adulation; but we leave it to accident, personal ambition and the baseness of the commercial world to bring individuals to prominence in music, acting and the visual arts.
 Because of our intense national interest in competitive athletics, we systematically encourage the identification and development of young people of outstanding athletic ability.
 But what of intellectually challenging pursuits?
-We have local and national competitions for spelling, mathematics, geography, science and writing, but they spark little interest or attention outside their limited communities.
+Competitions involving learning spark little interest or attention outside their limited communities.
 But isn't it from these and other intellectually stimulating fields that progress must come?
-Left entirely to commercial interests, entertainments will dominate our commitments and the rewards and advances that may arise from other unique qualities of the individual will be ignored.
+Left entirely to commercial interests, entertainments (including athletics) will dominate our commitments and the rewards and advances that may arise from other unique qualities of the individual will be ignored.

 Identification presents peculiar concerns.
-It must begin in public and private schools populated by the offspring of the general public.
-It is easy enough to identify youngsters who consistently outperform their peers in academic and in athletic performance.
+It must begin in schools populated by the offspring of the general public.
+If parents, educators and observers allow it, it is easy enough to identify youngsters who consistently outperform their peers in various areas.
 IQ and motivation are significant factors.
 But I submit that all children should be exposed to a range of activities intended to identify latent talent as athletes, musicians, actors, artists, educators, . . . as well as strong interest and potential ability to perform in the various scientific disciplines.
 Those who show promise should be offered special opportunities and encouraged to undertake projects that will further and better define their interests and abilities.
-The outcome of such programs, to which all children are exposed, would serve to identify at least a substantial percentage of youngsters of uncommon ability.
+The outcome of such programs, to which all children should be exposed, would serve to identify at least a substantial percentage of youngsters of uncommon ability.

 I have tried to visualize a system under which gifts, and their degree, can be recognized and their development encouraged.
 Summer school vacation may be used not only for vacations but also for camps (funded by parents) having the dual purpose of fun and opportunities to pursue specific interests such as music or painting or nature pursuits.
 (I have not included athletics since the ordinary operation of school activities usually brings this to the attention of responsible adults.)
-Uncommonly strong interests and talent may be observed by camp counselors and reported to parents, who may (let me emphasize "may") redirect home efforts or offer suggestions to school personnel.
+Reports to parents by camp counsellors of each youngster's activities may uncover uncommonly strong interests and talent, which may (let me emphasize "may") lead to redirecting home efforts or suggestions to school personnel.
+Over several such camps latent interests should become increasingly obvious.
+(Hopefully community organizations will fund camps for youngsters whose families lack resources.)

 One rule: There should be no turf wars.
 This is far too important.